wasmerio/wasmer.io/_posts/wasmer-ruby-embedding-1.0.md

 assert { instance.exports.add_one.(41) == 42 }
 ```

-It is mandatory to specify the function type because we cannot infer
+Specifying the function type is mandatory because we cannot infer the
-the type of the function at runtime.
-Thus it's up to the user to be
+type of the function at runtime.
+Thus, it's up to the user to ensure
-sure the types match.
+that the types match.
+Let's see how we could define

-Let's see how we could define `sum_host_function` with `Proc`:
+`sum_host_function` with `Proc`:

 ```ruby
 sum_host_function = Wasmer::Function.new(